othree/fetcher/README.md

 * `dataType`: The data type you expect to receive from server.
 Supports mime type or the following shorcut `json`, `text` and `xml`.
+* `mimeType`: Will overwrite response mimeType before parse to data.
+* `timeout`: Will reject returned promise when time limit reach, but no actual abort now(current fetch don't have abort).

 What fetcher will do is: